-Today’s traditional call center falls short of its future potential because it has failed to evolve.
-Constrained by high attrition, poor call handling and lack of business agility, the traditional call center’s way of operating has taken a big toll on customer experience.
+Today’s traditional contact center falls short of its future potential because it has failed to evolve.
+Constrained by high attrition, poor call handling and lack of business agility, the traditional contact center’s way of operating has taken a big toll on customer experience.

-Earlier this year, Liveops reached out to customer service leaders to gain an honest assessment of the maturity of their company’s call centers.
+Earlier this year, Liveops reached out to customer service leaders to gain an honest assessment of the maturity of their company’s contact centers.
 What is really happening?

 Maturity levels were broken down into four different areas: traditional, developing, mature, and optimized.

 Results show that 46% of the more than 750 customer service leaders we surveyed have calls centers that fall into the developing stage.
 Many companies in the developing stage settle at this point because they feel that they’re doing well.
 They might suspect there’s a better way, but they don’t see the value of it or a clear path to enhancing the customer experience.

 Given the influence this workforce has over an organization’s success, it’s important to take a critical look at your contact center.
 When customers are happy with the service they receive, it leads to more spending.
 Companies realized a 10-15% increase in revenue and a 20% jump in customer satisfaction when they made experiences a priority (McKinsey).

 What would you like to see out of your contact centers in the future?